nemo-cluster/jumphost/README.md

     - { role: delosuser,     tags: osuser   }
 ```

-For the user management to work you need to run at least the roles tagged with `core`.
+For user management to work you must at least run the roles tagged with `core`.

-The playbook `jumphost.yml`  has an update function, which you can omit if you want.
-But usually it is not bad idea to update your packages quite often (see role [`autoupdate`](#autoupdate)).
+The playbook `jumphost.yml` has an update function that you can omit if you want.
+But usually it is not a bad idea to update the packages frequently (see role [`autoupdate`](#autoupdate)).

 ### epel-repo

-Role installs the [Extra Packages for Enterprise Linux (EPEL)](https://docs.fedoraproject.org/en-US/epel/) repository.
-It is needed for Ansible.
-Should already be installed in an earlier step.
+The role installs the [Extra Packages for Enterprise Linux (EPEL)](https://docs.fedoraproject.org/en-US/epel/) repository.
+It is required for Ansible and should have been installed in an earlier step.

 ### usermgmt